 The format of a tab-separated line of the gold label and the submission files for subtask 1 is:

-where article_id is the numeric id in the name of the input article file (e.g. the id of file article123456.txt is 123456), entity_mention is the string representing the entity mention, start_offset (end_offset) provides the start/end position of the mention, main_role is a string representing the main entity role, and fine-grained_roles is a tab-separated list of strings representing the fine-grained role(s).
-This is an example of a section of the gold file for the articles with ids 10001 - 10003:
+where article_id is the file name of the input article file, entity_mention is the string representing the entity mention, start_offset (end_offset) provides the start/end position of the mention, main_role is a string representing the main entity role, and fine-grained_roles is a tab-separated list of strings representing the fine-grained role(s).
+This is an example of a section of the gold file for three articles:

 Subtask 2 - Narrative Characterization